“United Soccer Coaches is the trusted and unifying voice, advocate, and partner for coaches of all levels of the game.”

 THE LATEST NEWS

-KANSAS CITY, Mo. -- United Soccer Coaches announced the first set of High School Rankings, sponsored by Verizon, for boys and girls soccer in the fall season on Tuesday.
-St. Ignatius (Cleveland, Ohio) is off to a 5-0 start and sits atop the boys' rankings.
-Blue Valley...
+KANSAS CITY, Mo.
+(Sept.
+29, 2020) -- United Soccer Coaches announced the latest set of Fall High School Rankings, sponsored by Verizon, for boys and girls soccer in the fall season on Tuesday.
+Eight new teams entered the rankings this week, but the top teams in each...

 KANSAS CITY, Mo.
 (Sept.
-22, 2020) -- United Soccer Coaches released the first set of NCAA Division I Men's and Women's Rankings, sponsored by Verizon, on Tuesday.
-Wake Forest is ranked No. 1 in the men's poll, while North Carolina took the top spot in the women's...
+29, 2020) -- There were no changes at the top of the latest NCAA Division I Men's and Women's Soccer Rankings, sponsored by Verizon, as announced by United Soccer Coaches on Tuesday.
+Wake Forest is ranked No. 1 in the men's poll, while North...

 United Soccer Coaches is thrilled to work with various partners to help us bring about better coaches.